mjakal/internet_radio/README.md

 NEXT_VLC_PASSWORD=mySecretPassword # you should probably change it :)
 ```

+### App Settings

+- SERVER: Server-side playback using a VLC server.
+Favorites are stored in a SQLite database.
+- CLIENT: Client-side playback with favorites stored in a SQLite database.
+- STANDALONE: Client-side playback with favorites stored in local storage.
+Suitable for deployment on a public server.

 Once you have configured the .env file, run the commands below.

 ```